mhowlett/NNanomsg/README.md

 # Building Notes

 Build nanomsg.dll and/or libnanomsg.so as instructed by the <a href="http://nanomsg.org">nanomsg.org</a> and make sure they can be found by the .NET runtime when you execute your application.
 I tend to include these libraries in my project and have them coppied automatically into the application directory when built.

+I've included a Vagrantfile that builds a VM with nanomsg and mono installed which can be used to run the test project.